 The design of your website, the time it takes to load, how easy it is to use, your payment process, your social media accounts, your emails, your customer engagement systems; they all come under your digital customer experience.

 All the digital touchpoints that you have with your customers are components of your digital customer experience.

-And you should strive to make sure that your entire digital customer experience is as smooth as possible.
+And you should strive to make sure that your entire digital transformation experience is as smooth as possible.

 Why is it so important in 2023?